guillemgarcia2183/Data-privacy-in-dynamic-graphs/README.md

 # Privacy in dynamic graphs
-## Anonymization and community detection
+## Anonymization and community detection in temporal-varying graphs
 > For this project, we consider dynamic graphs.
 That
 > is, graphs which have a temporal component.
 In such graphs we might find
 > vertices or even nodes which appear or disappear in a temporal basis.